-Group members can come to appreciate why they feel so anxious, or so vulnerable to the perceived rejection of others, for example.
-They can question and explore what makes them so expectant of and ready for rejection.
+Group members can come to appreciate why they feel so anxious or vulnerable to the rejection of others, for example.
+They can question and explore what makes them so ready for rejection.

-Once they can begin to reflect in this way, their emotional reactions are less likely to be automatically stamped and defined as sure signs of others' disinterest in them, or as clear indications that others want to reject them (which they may have had to endure, over and over again, most likely in shamed silence, earlier in their lives).
+Once they can actually reflect in this way, their emotional reactions are less likely to be automatically stamped and defined as sure signs of others' disinterest in them, or as clear indications that others want to reject them (which they may have had to endure, over and over again, most likely in shamed silence).

-• Essential to working through deep anxieties and chronic inner conflicts is the ability to call a group member's thinking and perspective into question.
-At other times, it will be important to call the group's thinking into question.
+• Essential to working through deep anxieties and chronic inner conflicts is the ability to call one's thinking and perspective into question.

-A group member is mostly likely to become more able to see things in new ways when they can experience themselves being witnessed - actively being both contained and reflected by the group - in ways their own thinking cannot do for them.
+A group member is mostly likely to become more able to see things in new ways when they can experience themselves being witnessed - actively being both contained and reflected by the group - in ways that their own thinking cannot do for them.